micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 }
 ```

-When you want to make use of something like Config
+When you want to make use of something like the Config service just import it like so.

 ```
 import "github.com/micro/micro/v3/service/config"